×

 When we asked people about industries and career opportunities in El Nido, they reponded:

 "Foreigners in El Nido often work in the tourism industry, taking roles such as dive instructors, tour guides, or hotel and resort staff.
 Some also establish their own businesses, like restaurants, bars, or souvenir shops catering to the influx of tourists.
 Others may work in non-profit organizations, contributing to local community development or environmental conservation efforts.
-There are also foreigners who work remotely in fields like writing, graphic design, or digital marketing while living in El Nido," wrote a member in El Nido.
+There are also foreigners who work remotely in fields like writing, graphic design, or digital marketing while living in El Nido," said one expat who made the move to El Nido.

 What is life like in El Nido?